gilbert-jch/hnm4lcp/README.md

 ### Directory content

-This directory is structured as follows:
+This directory contains the following files and directories:
 - AUTHORS: authors of the code
 - README: this file
 - LICENSE: license of the code